Adam Fleischman: Early life

 Fleischman was born in Queens, New York, and grew up in Silver Spring, Maryland.
 He graduated from the University of Maryland with a liberal arts degree.
 In 1998, he moved to Los Angeles with aspirations of becoming a screenwriter.
-He opened wine bars BottleRock and Vinoteque in Los Angeles.

-In 2004, Fleischman won Iron Chef America.

 Restaurants

+During the 2000s Fleischman was a co-owner of wine bars BottleRock and Vinoteque in Los Angeles.
+He sold his stake, and with the financial freedom it afforded looked for a new food venture.

 In 2009, Fleischman founded Umami Burger in Los Angeles.
-In 2011, SBE Entertainment Group acquired a stake of Umami Burger equal to that of Fleischman's, and in 2016, SBE acquired a majority of Umami Restaurant Group.
-At the time, Umami Burger had 24 locations domestically with plans to expand internationally.
+In 2011, SBE Entertainment Group acquired a stake of Umami Burger equal to that of Fleischman's.
+In 2012, Fleischman partnered with chef Anthony Carron to found 800 Degrees Pizza under the umbrella of the newly formed Umami Restaurant Group, which comprised to the two restaurant chains.
+In 2014, Fleischman stepped down as CEO of Umami Restaurant Group.
+In 2016, SBE acquired a majority of Umami Restaurant Group and Fleischman remained as a board member and minority stock holder.
+At the time, Umami Burger had 24 locations domestically with plans to expand internationally and 800 Degrees had about 6 restaurants.

-In 2012, Fleischman partnered with chef Anthony Carron to found 800 Degrees Pizza as part of the Umami Restaurant Group.
-800 Degrees re-branded to 800 Degrees Woodfired Kitchen in February 2018.
+In 2013, Fleischman founded AdVantage Restaurant Partners with friend Lee Weinberg.
+They collaborated with brand creators to bring restaurants to fruition.
+As of 2015, these brands included Fat Noddle, Choco Chicken, Chop Daddy's, Smoke.Oil.Salt and Tacoteca.

-In 2017, Fleischman opened PBJ.LA in Grand Central Market in Los Angeles, which offers a variety of peanut butter and jelly sandwiches.
+In 2017, Fleischman opened PBJ.LA in Grand Central Market in Los Angeles, which offered a variety of nut butter and jelly sandwiches.
+In April 2023, the PBJ.LA official Facebook account posted that the restaurant had closed.

 In 2022, Fleischman opened Slow Burn in Echo Park, Los Angeles, a "pan-Asian smokehouse".
 It closed three weeks after opening without explanation.